Passing a Stopped School Bus Attorney Lake County, Illinois

 - After the school bus came to a complete stop to load or discharge students, the stop signal arm was extended.

-Drivers ticketed for passing a stopped school bus report frequently that the stop signal arm was not extended and that the bus was still in motion at the moment they are alleged to have broken the law.
+Drivers ticketed for passing a stopped school bus report frequently that the stop signal arm was not extended and that the bus was still in motion at the moment those drivers were alleged to have broken the law.

 If the prosecution fails to prove that the stop signal arm was extended and that the bus was at a complete stop, then this element would be missing from the alleged offense.

-The passing a stopped school bus statute also states that alternately flashing red signal lamps required by Section 12-805 must be activated after the school bus reached a complete stop for the purpose of loading or discharging students and must be turned off before the school bus moves forward.
-See, 625 ILCS 5/11-1414(c).
+The passing a stopped school bus statute states also that alternately flashing red signal lamps required by Section 12-805 must be activated after the school bus reached a complete stop for the purpose of loading or discharging students and must be turned off before the school bus moves again.12

 This part of the passing a stopped school bus statute requires the prosecution to prove that: